Fujifilm X100VI Review

 In Action

-Having owned or tried almost all Fujifilm cameras the X100VI was easy to set up.
-I set the front function fn button to face-detect AF, the top fn button to Auto ISO selector, AEL/AFL to view mode selector, and the back control dial to Film Simulations.
+Having owned or tried almost all Fujifilm cameras, the X100VI was easy to set up.
+I set the front function Fn button to face-detect AF, the top Fn button to Auto ISO selector, AEL/AFL to view mode selector and the back control dial to Film Simulations.
 I prefer to have the touchscreen turned off.
 Other functions can be found in the Q menu.

-I mainly used the eye-detect detect AF in continuous mode for the pride parade here in Vancouver and the X100VI efficiently found and tracked the participants.
+I mainly used the eye-detect detect AF in continuous mode for the pride parade here in Vancouver, and the X100VI efficiently found and tracked the participants.

 Image Quality

-The sample images in this review can be viewed up to 2500 pixels wide depending on your monitor size.
-Please click to view larger photos if viewed on your PC or laptop, or pinch-zoom if you are viewing on your phone.
+The sample images in this review can be viewed up to 2500 pixels wide, depending on your monitor size.
+Please click to view larger photos if you are viewing them on your PC or laptop, or pinch-zoom if you are viewing them on your phone.

 Conclusion

-Surely it is a good camera and with its portability and excellent image quality it should make many photographers happy.
+Surely, it is a good camera, and with its portability and excellent image quality, it should make many photographers happy.
 It would indeed have made for a great companion for my trip to Europe as a travel camera.

 Update: October 2024